mkmk435/Zone/README.md

 ### Bogus Control Flow

-This technique, planned for future implementation, involves creating fake conditions and blocks of code that will never be executed, confusing decompilers, malware analysts, and AVs.
+This technique, involves creating fake conditions and blocks of code that will never be executed, confusing decompilers, malware analysts, and AVs.

 ### Instruction Blocks Permutation

-Currently in development, this feature will involve dividing instructions into blocks, adding jumps at the end of each block, and shuffling these blocks to create highly obfuscated code.
+this feature will involve dividing instructions into blocks, adding jumps at the end of each block, and shuffling these blocks to create highly obfuscated code.

+### Position Independent Instruction

+This technique is novel and is a ultra granular VM-like technique which allows to shuffle EVERY SINGLE INSTRUCTION.
+Please refer only to `pobf.py` and `pobf86.py` for this technique.

 ## Implementation Details